GlanLiv/uvvis-app/README.md

 # uvvis_app
-The uvvis-app allows to evaluate concentrations of analytes in mixtures using multivaraite analysis.
+The uvvis-app allows to evaluate concentrations of analytes in mixtures using Multivariate Partial Least Squares (PLS) analysis.

 Works with Python 3.10.6!